Param302/ML-specialization-notes/Supervised Machine Learning/Week 1 - Intro to ML/w1-ch2-supervised-vs-unsupervised-ml.md

 3. Deaths in COVID etc...

 #### Classification algorithm
-> In Classification algorithm, the learnign algorithm has to make a prediction of a category, all of a small set of possible outputs.
+> In Classification algorithm, the learning algorithm has to make a prediction of a category, all of a small set of possible outputs.
 Example: Cat or Dog ~ *Andrew Ng*

 We use **Classification** algorithm to predict qualitative (categories/classes) data, data having different categories.
 - In classification, we define boundaries by drawing lines which divide the data into different classes.